matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 {% endraw %}
 {% endhighlight %}

-A more integrative example is the following usage of the `TeamCityAttribute` that generates a configuration for TeamCity:
+A more complex example is the following usage of the `TeamCityAttribute` that generates a configuration for TeamCity:

 {% highlight csharp linenos %}